Jaro, Iloilo City: Festivals

-As Jaro is the seat of Roman Catholicism in Western Visayas, some of its festivals are religious celebrated.
+As Jaro is the seat of Catholicism in Western Visayas, some of its festivals are religious celebrated.
 The Fiesta Candelaria or Feast of the Our Lady of the Candles, commonly known as Fiesta de Jaro (Jaro Fiesta) held every February 2, is one of the largest and known religious feast in honor of Virgin Mary in the Philippines.
-It's a celebration in honor of Western Visayas's official Roman Catholic patron, Nuestra Señora de la Candelaria (Our Lady of the Candles).
+It's a celebration in honor of Western Visayas's official patron, Nuestra Señora de la Candelaria (Our Lady of the Candles).
 It was brought by the Spaniards where it is also widely venerated in the Canary Islands as Virgin of Candelaria.

 The feast is a month long celebration which includes an agro-industrial fair with carnival rides and a pageantry with a Reyna del Fiesta (Fiesta Queen) selected annually among the daughters of affluent and old-rich Jareño families – Locsin, Javellana, Lopéz, Hofileña, Jalandoni, Guadarrama, Villar, Ledesma, Cocjin, Jaranilla, and Javelosa.
 A cockfighting is also held few days before or on the day of fiesta.
 On Bisperas, a religious procession is held with the coronation of the image of Our Lady of Candles.
 On the feast day, a traditional banquet is held in every household around the town's square with various religious masses being celebrated in Jaro Cathedral from dawn to dusk.

 The Festival of Lights and Music at Central 2016 of Central Philippine University.

 Another religious celebration brought by the Spanish colonists, the Semana Santa, is also celebrated either it falls in March or April every year.
 A week long Catholic celebration commemorating the life of Jesus Christ until his crucifixion and resurrection, religious masses and biblical portrayals and plays are held throughout the said celebration.

 During yuletide season every year, the Festival of Lights and Music at Central is a known and flocked by tourists Christmas lights display and music festival held at Central Philippine University.
 It started in 1998 and is considered as the longest running and largest university based Christmas festival of lights in Western Visayas.

 A fireworks display and the traditional switching on of Christmas lights accompanied by orchestra music from the CPU Symphonic Band is held on the opening night with known invited personas like Senators, Congressmen, Mayors and Governors are present as guests.
 The festival has also food kiosk carnival rides in the half moon drive and field.
 Several nightly cultural celebrations including battle of the bands within the university's colleges are showcased.
 A Christmas concert is also held a week or so before the Christmas Day at the CPU Church.